-Cond No. Requirements Construction Stage IEA Comments & Evidence Compliance Status Recommendations (d) locate all scour protection works associated with replacement culverts or the construction of new culverts within the rail corridor, or as agreed to by the relevant landowner; (e) not result in changes to the direction of watercourses or the direction of flood flows except within the rail corridor, other than as It is further recommended that continued review of the design of the piling pads accounting for the above elements should be undertaken in consultation with the CPESC, Engineering and Construction teams to achieve the required outcomes for agreed with the landowner; (f) ensure that there is no permanent interception of, and/or connection with, groundwater; the current and future drainage crossings. (g) ensure all discharges from new or modified surface drainage (including cess drains) adjacent to the new and upgraded track are released at a controlled rate to prevent scour; (h) ensure works on waterfront land are undertaken in accordance with the NRAR guidelines for controlled activities on waterfront land: (i) ensure that any recycled wastewater (including recycled/treated water) proposed for use by the CSSI, is fit for purpose and does not pose a risk to human health or the receiving environment.
-E36 All Details concerning the design implications of any associated flooding impacts have been shared with and discussed with Transport for New South Wales (TfNSW) on an going basis since as early as 2018.
-Compliant
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations e. not result in changes to the direction of watercourses or the direction of flood flows except within the rail corridor, other than as agreed with the landowner; f. ensure that there is no permanent interception of, and/or connection with, groundwater; g. ensure all discharges from new or modified surface drainage (including cess drains) adjacent to the new and upgraded track are released at a controlled rate to prevent scour; h. ensure works on waterfront land are undertaken in accordance with the NRAR guidelines for controlled activities on waterfront land; ensure that any recycled wastewater (including recycled/treated water) proposed for use by the CSSI, is fit for purpose and does not pose a risk to human health or the receiving environment.
+E36 The Proponent must consult with TfNSW in relation to stormwater and drainage management to coordinate drainage infrastructure with the Newell Highway Upgrade.
+Details concerning the design implications of any associated flooding impacts have been shared with and discussed with Transport for New South Wales (TfNSW) on an going basis since as early as 2018.
+Compliant Engagement between ARTC and TfNSW has been achieved via meetings, both in person and via teleconference, delivery of presentations by ARTC to TfNSW to outline the scope of the N2NS Phase 1 Project and via the provision of electronic information such as reports, infrastructure design models and flood models.
+Evidence of this consultation was sighted during the audit.